department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/when-to-file.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-secondary">Secondary Claim—File a claim for a new disability that’s linked to a service-connected disability you already have.</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-secondary">Secondary Service-Connected Claim—File a claim for a new disability that’s linked to a service-connected disability you already have.</button>
 <div id="claim-secondary" class="usa-accordion-content">

 You can file a secondary claim to get more disability benefits for a new disability that's linked to a service-connected disability you already have.